swcarpentry/matlab-novice-inflammation/06-defensive.md

  without re-running that program.

 4. *Check conservation laws.*
- Mass, energy, and other quantitites are conserved in physical systems, so they should be in programs as well.
+ Mass, energy, and other quantities are conserved in physical systems, so they should be in programs as well.
  Similarly,
  if we are analyzing patient data,